2017 Royal Enfield Himalayan BS4 (FI) has been introduced as replacement to the BS3 version of the motorbike.

 |Max Torque||32Nm @ 4,250rpm|

-Powering the 2017 BS4-compliant Himalayan is the 411cc single-cylinder, air-cooled, 4-stroke engine with fuel injection technology.
-This new system results optimum fuel delivery and atomization.
-It also improves the overall performance and fuel efficiency of the engine.
-The FI system also increases acceleration sensitivity.
-The power and torque figures of this FI motor stand at 24.5bhp at 6,500rpm and 32Nm at 4,2500rpm respectively.
+The 2017 RE Himalayan is powered by the same 411cc single-cylinder, air-cooled, 4-stroke engine with fuel injection technology.
+This BS4 compliant engine with FI technology result into optimum fuel delivery and atomization.
+It also improves the overall performance and fuel efficiency of the engine, and also increases the acceleration sensitivity.
+This engine churns out a maximum power output of 24.5bhp at 6,500rpm along with a peak torque of 32Nm at 4,2500rpm.
 Transmission duties on the bike are performed by a chain drive 5-speed gearbox.

 The BS3 RE Himalayan was powered by a carburetted 411cc engine, which was a bored-out version of the Classic 350’s 350cc motor.
 With a Single Overhead Camshaft (SOHC) configuration, and a counter balancer, this motor was one of the most refined Royal Enfield engines.